jamra/gocleo/README.md

 {query} is your search.  e.g.("tractor", "nightingale", "pizza")

 TODO:
-1.Make port a parameter
-2.Give a better explanation of the code.
+1.Give a better explanation of the code.
-3.Split the web portion into a different file.
+2.Split the web portion into a different file.
 Perhaps "cleo_test.go".